fatih/gomodifytags/README.md

 ### Formatting tags

+By default a struct tag's value is transformed from a struct's field and used directly.
+As an example for the field `Server string`, we generate a tag in the form: `json:"server"` (assuming `-add-tags=json` is used).

-Certain not so up to spec uses of tags might require to them to have a particular formatting, such as is the case of prefixing them (`field_name=<yourtag>`) the `--format` flag allows you to specify a format for the tag value to be applied.
+However, some third party libraries use tags in a different way and might require to them to have a particular formatting, such as is the case of prefixing them (`field_name=<your_value>`).
+The `--format` flag allows you to specify a custom format for the tag value to be applied.

 ```
 $ gomodifytags -file demo.go -struct Server -add-tags gaum -format "field_name=$value"